colebrookson/wsn-reproducibility/README.md

 ## Using Data From the Web

-In this workshop, we're going to be using two sources of data, one that will be pulled from a NOAA repository and the other that will be pulled from a Google Drive location.
+In this workshop, we're going to be using data that will be pulled from a Google Drive location.
 To do this, we'll need to write some code in some R files.
 Start my making a new file in the `/R` folder called `00_data_wrangling.R`.

 In this file will be where we read in the data from the web, and clean it.